sakra/FindMathematica/MANUAL.md

 Defined Functions
 -----------------

-Depending on the Wolfram Language version and components found, the module defines following functions:
+Depending on the Wolfram Language version and components found, the module defines the following functions:

     Mathematica_TO_NATIVE_STRING(string result)